 Angelo Gaja, owner of Gaja Winery, began a new venture - Ca'Marcanda, Piedmontese term for “house of endless negotiations”-Blend of 50% Merlot, 40% Cabernet Sauvignon & 10% Cabernet Franc, not blended with this mix again.
 A rich Gaja style wine.
 Aromas of fruit and earthy spice.
 On the palate blackberry and cherry flavors with cacao, tobacco and oak notes.
 Full body, fine tannins, lingering, elegant balance and structure, ending with sweet earthy mineral.
-Tasting Sample. — a year ago
+Tasting Sample. — 2 years ago

 After a bit of a hiatus from drinking wine once last weekend’s WNH event ended, it’s time to get back to it! @Mark Flesher gifted this to me as he’s a big WH fan, and after trying many of their wines, I am too.